Conditions in detention facilities

 Menogia detention centre provides detainees with 3 meals a day.
 Breakfast usually includes toast with butter; lunch typically includes legumes or pasta; and some kind of meat with a side of rice or potatoes is served for dinner.

-In Menogia, detainees mentioned that pork is not included in the menu and that the meat provided is mainly chicken.[17]
+In Menogia, detainees mentioned that pork is not included in the menu and that the meat provided is mainly chicken.[19]
 It was also mentioned that, during Ramadan, religious dietary requirements are accommodated.
 Other dietary needs for medical reasons are also accommodated, although it is not clear if this applies to cases of pregnant women and women breastfeeding, as in recent years there have been no such cases to monitor the issue.
 Regarding both quality and quantity, the level of satisfaction varied among detainees.
 Some detainees mentioned that the food tends to be repetitive for prolonged periods of time, with only the side dish varying.
 In 2020, there were increased complaints regarding food, with reports of finding insects in the salad or tiny stones in dishes with beans.
 After voicing complaints, the issue was raised with the catering company and in early 2021 detainees noted improvements.
 Food quality is frequently monitored by the officers receiving it, and all detainee complaints in regards to the quality of the food are addressed.
+Throughout 2023 no complaints were received from monitoring visits regarding the quality of food.

 Activities